MengLinMaker/Midi-Virtual-Piano/README.md

 **Beautiful Visualisation**

 A 3D model was needed, leading me to learn [Blender](https://www.blender.org/).
-The final model only features the low poly chasiss and a single black and white key, exported as gIFT(glb).
+The final model only features the low poly chassis and a single black and white key, exported as gIFT(glb).
 These choices were made to reduce the exported file size.
-To create a responsive, interactive 3D scene, orbit controls was enabled.
+To create a responsive, interactive 3D scene, orbit control is enabled.

 **Fluid UI**

 A custom mouse GUI used to communicate the controls was inspired by the Blender UI.
 This had plenty of technical challenges due to the need for fluid transitions and image changes.
-In React, any changes to a UI compentent via the 'props' will result in a rerender.
-The CSS cursor styling approach had too manny limitations since the cursor image should change with keypress too.
+In React, any changes to a UI component via the 'props' will result in a rerender.
+The CSS cursor styling approach had too many limitations since the cursor image should change with keypress too.
 Luckily, the MouseEvent listener could be used to create a similar experience with CSS styling.
 The only way React allows UI changes without 'prop' changes was via CSS or refs.
 Thus a ref was used in a generic cursor functional component with the ability to add external functions for image changes as required.
-Maybe this was overkill and unecessary.
+Maybe this was overkill and unnecessary.

 Keyboard keypressed    |    Left mouse click   |    Right mouse click    |
 | :------------------- |:----------------------| :-----------------------|
 | None                 | Rotate                | Drag                    |
 | Ctrl or Shift        | Drag                  | Rotate                  |

+<div>&nbsp</div>

 ## Development Log - 17/07/22
 **Managing EventListeners**
 One of the challenges with managing events on a virtual keyboard is performance and state management.
 Normally this would not be a challenge in plain javascript.
 However, react does not allow you to change states easily without rerenders.
 External state management libraries appear to have the same updating issue.
-Custom hooks are also too restrictive, since they cannot be used inside another event.
-The solution that I ended up using was a singleton class with [RXJS](https://rxjs.dev/) with listener suscribers.
-This allows data to be stored from each event as a history, providing additional information not available from a traditional event listener.
+Custom hooks are also too restrictive since they cannot be used inside another event.
+The solution that I ended up using was a singleton class with [RXJS](https://rxjs.dev/) with listener subscribers.
+This allows data to be stored from each event as history, providing additional information not available from a traditional event listener.
 The single event listener used will drastically reduce the number of event listeners, increasing performance.
 This can also be used in a scenario where combo keys are needed.
 In summary, this behaves like a custom event listener.

 **3D Animation With Keyboard Controls**
-Smooth "key" animations with no choppy rerenders can be done using refs and a physics based library: [react-spring](https://react-spring.dev/).
-A ref from the "chasis" component was required for global state management without rerenders.
-IDs assigned to each key can be used in some functions to pass the state back up to the "chasis" component.
-Overall, the result is a fluid, uninterupted animation.
+Smooth "key" animations with no choppy rerenders can be done using refs and a physics-based library: [react-spring](https://react-spring.dev/).
+A ref from the "chassis" component was required for global state management without rerenders.
+IDs assigned to each key can be used in some functions to pass the state back up to the "chassis" component.
+Overall, the result is a fluid, uninterrupted animation.

+<div>&nbsp</div>

 ## Development Log - 24/07/22
 **Adding Piano Sound**
 The traditional approach is to add an mp3 for each pitch.
 This would result in 88 x 200kb mp3, which is incredibly large.
 I would like to minimise the website size without sacrificing sound quality.
 The best approach is to use a few sample pitches to generate the missing pitches.
-I have tried may libraries: React-sound-font, Midi js, Tone js, sound-font.
+I have tried many libraries: React-sound-font, Midi js, Tone js and sound-font.
 Unfortunately, there are a lot of bugs and legacy code.
 The final solution was from [iBundi - Open-Web-Piano](https://github.com/iBundin/Open-Web-Piano).
 This approach minimised

 **Receiving Feedback**
-I have completed of the basic sound, visual and controls for this app.
-Thus, it is a good idea to recieve feedback.
-I have posted my app into some Facebook groups, Reddit and Discord groups.
-Unfortunately, I have not recieved much feedback nor engagement.
+I have completed the basic sound, visual and controls for this app.
+Thus, it is a good idea to receive feedback.
+I have posted my app on some Facebook groups, Reddit and Discord groups.
+Unfortunately, I have not received much feedback or engagement.
 I have tried using a poll for engagement.
 I did get a lot of comments about how fun the app was.
 So in terms of visuals, sound and interactivity, I have succeeded.
 Ultimately the question I would like to answer is: "would someone use this app over another?"

+<div>&nbsp</div>

+## Development Log - 31/07/22